NIFTy-PPL/JAXbind/paper/paper.md

 Automatic differentiation is a core feature of JAX and often one of the main reasons for using it.
 Thus, it is essential that custom functions registered with JAX support automatic differentiation.
-In the following, we will outline which functions our package and JAX requires to enable automatic differentiation.
+In the following, we will outline which functions our package requires to enable automatic differentiation via JAX.
 For simplicity, we assume that we want to connect the nonlinear function $f(x_1,x_2) = x_1x_2^2$ to JAX.
 The `JAXbind` package expects the Python function for $f$ to take three positional arguments.
 The first argument, `out`, is a `tuple` into which the results are written.